arduino/help-center-content/content/About Arduino/Compatible Products/Licensing-for-products-based-on-Arduino.md

 If you intend to include the CLI in your project and call it as a library (instead of calling it as an executable binary), its GPLv3 license will apply to your code as well which results in the obligation to keep the entire codebase open source.

+ > [!NOTE]
- > **Note:** If you still need to call the CLI as a library in your derived product without having to release the combined work as open source, contact us at **license@arduino.cc** to get an exception to this rule.
+> If you still need to call the CLI as a library in your derived product without having to release the combined work as open source, contact us at **license@arduino.cc** to get an exception to this rule.

 If you intend to distribute the IDE or CLI _with modifications_, you must keep your modifications open source.
 Also, you cannot use the "Arduino" trademark in the name of the resulting artifact.